Dr Pepper Bundt Cake

 • For a richer finish, fold a handful of chocolate chips into the batter before baking.

-• If you want individual portions instead, try the same idea in my Dr Pepper cupcakes.
-More sweets live on my recipes hub.
+• If you want individual portions instead, try the same idea in Dr Pepper cupcakes.
+More sweets live on the recipes hub.

 Frequently asked questions

-Can I taste the Dr Pepper in the cake?
+Can you taste the Dr Pepper in the cake?

 Almost always it is under-greasing.
 Bundt pans have deep ridges that trap batter, so coat every crevice and let the cake cool in the pan for 15 minutes (no longer) before turning it out.